scikit-learn/enhancement_proposals/slep001/discussion.rst

         X_transform = estimator.transform(X)
         estimator.fit(X, y=None).transform(X) == estimator.fit_transform(X, y)

-    Many usecases require modifying y.
+    Within a chain or processing sequence of estimators, many usecases require modifying y.
 How do we support this?

+    Doing many of these things is possible "by hand".
+The question is: how to avoid writing custom connecting logic.

 .. sectnum::